oVirt/ovirt-system-tests/README.md

 least 16GB of RAM, though basic suite still runs with 8GB.

 ### Permissions
-The user account used to run OST should belong to the groups qemu and libvirt.
+The user account used to run OST should belong to the groups qemu and libvirt. setup_for_ost.sh does that for you.

 ## How to contribute